• Skip to primary navigation

 Anticipatory Grief – What Is It and How Do We Recognise It?

 By Mette Nielsen, Counsellor.
 Every one of us will be experiencing the loss of a loved one during our lives.
-Some of us will be carers for a short or […]
+Some of us will be carers for a short or a long time due to illness or a life limiting condition.
+We may experience feelings and emotions which we find distressing and difficult to manage […]

 Read More